A self-guided art walking tour of Stockholm

 Starting at the Central Station, walk down Vasagatan and make your first stop at Rosenbadsparken to admire one of Anders Zorn’s final pieces, the sculpture ‘Morgonbad’ (Morning bath).
 A young woman clasps a sponge in her hands as water flows down her body.
 It was originally called Svampen (The Sponge) and is one of three specimens cast.

 Walk along Strömgatan, keeping Parliament and Gamla Stan to your right, and you’ll soon arrive at Strömparteren.
-Strömparteren was originally an area designated in the 1810s as a place to store fishing gear, but soon became an iconic part of 19th century society, with a garden and music pavilion for entertaining the public.
-There are two statues to admire here: Solsångaren (1926), a homage to the writer Esaias Tegnér by celebrated Swedish sculptor Carl Milles and Dimman (1910) by Gusten Lindberg, one of the 85 Swedish artists that formed the Opponenterna (The Opponents) movement.
+Strömparteren was originally an area designated in the 1810s as a place to store fishing gear, but soon became an iconic part of 19th-century society, with a garden and music pavilion for entertaining the public.
+There are two statues to admire here: Solsångaren (1926), a homage to the writer Esaias Tegnér by celebrated Swedish sculptor Carl Milles, and Dimman (1910) by Gusten Lindberg, one of the 85 Swedish artists that formed the Opponenterna (The Opponents) movement.
 The production of Solsångaren almost bankrupted Milles, due to his constant reforming of the work.
 He wrote in 1928: ‘I am totally broke and the wolves are waiting in the corners …’

 Stroll past the Kungliga Slott (Royal Palace) and along Strömbron onto Södra Blasieholm.
 Walk to the far end and you’ll find our next destination, Nationalmuseet (The National Museum).
 This incredible building was built in a north Italian Renaissance style by the architect Friedrich August Stüler in 1866.
-Here you can marvel at the museum’s broad collection of Rembrandts, Renoirs, Degas and Zorns.
+Here you can marvel at the museum’s broad collection of Rembrandts, Renoirs, Degas, and Zorns.
 It is free to enter, but you will need a ticket for any special exhibitions on display.
-The museum’s restaurant and Glass Bar offers delicious food and wonderful views over Strömmen and the Royal Palace.
+The museum’s restaurant and Glass Bar offer delicious food and wonderful views over Strömmen and the Royal Palace.

 Whether you’ve decided to move on to Kastellholmen or continue along brobänken, you’ll follow the signs and move on to Moderna Museet.
-Moderna Museet was first opened in 1958 and houses pieces from artists such as Picasso, Dali, Duchamp and Matisse.
+Moderna Museet was first opened in 1958 and houses pieces from artists such as Picasso, Dali, Duchamp, and Matisse.
 Whilst free to enter, if you feel you’ve had enough gallery hunting and want to save the Modern Museum until another day, a quick look around the sculpture park is well worth it.

-Our final stop rounding off the island is to walk round back to Brobänken and head to either to Glassverkstad for an ice cream or Topedoverkstad for a spot of brunch and, if you’re lucky enough to be there on a Saturday, you can enjoy ‘BrunchJazz’ from 12.30 to 15.30.
+Our final stop rounding off the island is to walk round back to Brobänken and head to either Glassverkstad for ice cream or Topedoverkstad for a spot of brunch and, if you’re lucky enough to be there on a Saturday, you can enjoy ‘BrunchJazz’ from 12.30 to 15.30.

 Wishing you a wonderful walk and stort lycka till!